gnanet/ssl.ca/README.md

 ## Installation

-While there are more complete guides on the Internet for installing SSL certificates, these my are my notes on a few common ones.
+While there are more complete guides on the Internet for installing SSL certificates, these my are my notes on a few common services.
 Please note that, while I have not included any guidance for configuring the cipher suites and protocols, these are crucial items that you must understand when configuring any secure service on the Internet.

+Some of these these examples assume that you have put the server certificate and private key files into the standard locations for Debian/Ubuntu.

 ### Debian/Ubuntu Certificate Storage

-On Debian/Ubuntu, the trusted root CAs are installed into the `/etc/ssl/certs/` directory.
+On Debian/Ubuntu, the trusted root CAs are installed into the `/etc/ssl/certs` directory.
 Copy your `ca.crt` file into this directory and give it a better name and `pem` extension.
 For example: `My_Personal_Root_CA.pem`